juanfe9118/holberton-system_engineering-devops/0x1A-application_server/README.md

 # Application server
-### Directory to learn about _aplication servers-.
+### Directory to learn about _aplication servers_.
 Below is a description of the files contained in this directory.

 #### [2-app_server-nginx_config](./2-app_server-nginx_config)
 * Nginx configuration file that serves a webpage locally, on port 80 and port 5000.